Sprinting-Software/node-oidc-provider/docs/README.md

 ### features.resourceIndicators

-[`RFC8707`](https://www.rfc-editor.org/rfc/rfc8707.html) - Resource Indicators for OAuth 2.0
+[RFC8707](https://tools.ietf.org/html/rfc8707) - Resource Indicators for OAuth 2.0

 Enables the use of `resource` parameter for the authorization and token endpoints to enable issuing Access Tokens for Resource Servers (APIs).
- - Multiple resource parameters may be present during Authorization Code Flow, Device Authorization Grant, and Backchannel Authentication Requests, but only a single audience for an Access Token is permitted.
+ - Multiple resource parameters may be present during Authorization Code Flow, but only a single audience for an Access Token is permitted.
- - Authorization and Authentication Requests that result in an Access Token being issued by the Authorization Endpoint must only contain a single resource (or one must be resolved using the `defaultResource` helper).
+ - Authorization Requests that result in an Access Token being issued by the Authorization Endpoint must only contain a single resource (or one must be resolved using the `defaultResource` helper).
  - Client Credentials grant must only contain a single resource parameter.
- - During Authorization Code / Refresh Token / Device Code / Backchannel Authentication Request exchanges, if the exchanged code/token does not include the `'openid'` scope and only has a single resource then the resource parameter may be omitted - an Access Token for the single resource is returned.
+ - During Authorization Code / Refresh Token / Device Code exchanges, if the exchanged code/token does not include the `'openid'` scope and only has a single resource then the resource parameter may be omitted - an Access Token for the single resource is returned.
- - During Authorization Code / Refresh Token / Device Code / Backchannel Authentication Request exchanges, if the exchanged code/token does not include the `'openid'` scope and has multiple resources then the resource parameter must be provided (or one must be resolved using the `defaultResource` helper).
+ - During Authorization Code / Refresh Token / Device Code exchanges, if the exchanged code/token does not include the `'openid'` scope and has multiple resources then the resource parameter must be provided (or one must be resolved using the `defaultResource` helper).
 An Access Token for the provided/resolved resource is returned.
  - (with userinfo endpoint enabled and useGrantedResource helper returning falsy) During Authorization Code / Refresh Token / Device Code exchanges, if the exchanged code/token includes the `'openid'` scope and no resource parameter is present - an Access Token for the UserInfo Endpoint is returned.
  - (with userinfo endpoint enabled and useGrantedResource helper returning truthy) During Authorization Code / Refresh Token / Device Code exchanges, even if the exchanged code/token includes the `'openid'` scope and only has a single resource then the resource parameter may be omitted - an Access Token for the single resource is returned.
  - (with userinfo endpoint disabled) During Authorization Code / Refresh Token / Device Code exchanges, if the exchanged code/token includes the `'openid'` scope and only has a single resource then the resource parameter may be omitted - an Access Token for the single resource is returned.